copyrite/LwotcMinimalText/XComGame.md

 * If you can fire additional Overwatch shots unconditionally, they can start new Rapid Reaction chains.

 ## Rapid Targeting
 Use your Holotargeter to debuff an enemy.
-All units have +10/+15/+20 Aim against the target.\
+All units have +10/+15/+20 aim against the target.\
 Passive: Holotargeting and Multitargeting do not end your turn.
 * {% COOLDOWN %}